l7mp/stunner/README.md

   the public IP address of a client sending a STUN binding request to it, and the TURN transport relay connections opened by STUNner will not be reachable externally.
-This is intended: STUNner is a Kubernetes ingress gateway which happens to expose a STUN/TURN compatible server to WebRTC clients, and not a public TURN service.
+This is intended: STUNner is a Kubernetes ingress gateway which happens to expose a STUN/TURN compatible server to WebRTC clients, and not a public TURN service (but see our notes on the [standalone mode](#description)).
-* Only simple plain-text username/password authentication is implemented.
+* Only simple plain-text username/password authentication is implemented at this point.
 Support for the standard STUN/TURN [long term credential mechanism](https://datatracker.ietf.org/doc/html/rfc8489#section-9.2) is on the top of our TODO list, please bear with us for now.
 * Access through STUNner to the rest of the cluster *must* be locked down with a Kubernetes